DercilioFontes/news-project/README.md

 ## Struggling to work with big dataset

 The process of all the dataset takes a long time.
-So, I decided to work initialy only with 10 and 1000 rows, and to try a solution for big dataset later.
-I suppose this is the reason for to be horizontal scalable.
+So, I decided to work initialy only with 10 and 1000 rows, and to try a solution for a big dataset later.
+Unfortunately, there was no time left for me to try to implement something.

+## Horizontal scalable

 I understood that it is the connection of other server to share the processing of the file ([Link](https://stackoverflow.com/questions/11707879/difference-between-scaling-horizontally-and-vertically-for-databases)).
-Unfortunately, there was no time left for me to try to implement something.
+I put that requirements as the latest one to work with.

 ## Wrong initial approach

 I tried to work with a NoSQL DB (Firebase) inicially.
 Package [firebase-admin](https://www.npmjs.com/package/firebase-admin) `npm install --save firebase-admin`.
-I was thinking that it could be for have the unique users and its informations.
+I was thinking that it could be a good option for have the unique users and its informations.
 But this gave me issues to make the queries for device and os.
-So I decide change for SQL DB.
+So I decide change to SQL DB.

 ## Knex